Rishiofficial432-432/studious-umbrella/README.md

 License

-This project is licensed under the MIT License (or specify the license you're using).
+This project is licensed under the MIT License.